gadiluna/in_nomine_function/README.md

 ## Quickstart

+Requirements: You need radare2 installed on your machine.
+To install it look at https://github.com/radareorg/radare2.

 Using our model to predict names for a stripped binary is straightforward.
 First of all clone this repository:
 ```shell script